 With these video conferencing options, it is possible for unauthorized users to surreptitiously join the conference and overhear confidential information.
 It’s also possible for malicious users to access employees’ desktops or infect them with malware files.

-Wickr Pro: The Secure Communications Platform
+AWS Wickr: The Secure Communications Platform

-Wickr Pro is a fully encrypted, enterprise-ready communications platform designed for companies with employees working from home.
+AWS Wickr is a fully encrypted, enterprise-ready communications platform designed for companies with employees working from home.
 It’s easy to set up and easier to use for both in-office and remote workers.
-Wickr Pro offers texting plus voice and video calling facilities, voice and video conferencing, and file and screen sharing – all protected by end-to-end encryption.
+AWS Wickr offers texting plus voice and video calling facilities, voice and video conferencing, and file and screen sharing – all protected by end-to-end encryption.
 It’s the ideal communications platform for enterprises during the coronavirus crisis – and after.